 Sofie Spatharis, PhD

-Most of my research is centered around the question: What explains the coexistence of so many species?
+My research is centered around the question: What explains the coexistence of so many species?

 Besides biodiversity-related questions, I'm also intrigued by applied conservation aspects such as the impact of anthropogenic activities on coastal communities or the impact of Harmful Algal Blooms on coastal Aquaculture and Fisheries.